By Marty Smith, MA

-Children begin different activities at different ages.
-Some babies begin crawling or creeping at nine months while others will not for a few more months.
+Children engage in different activities at different ages.
+Some babies sit without support at six months while others need help for a few more months.
 Some toddlers start talking when they are a year old.
 Others might take longer to say their first words.

-If you have concerns or worry about the way your baby or toddler is developing, talk with your child's doctor.
-You can also search the Minnesota Department of Health online Directory to find contact information for the Infant & Toddler Intervention Program in your area.
+If you have concerns about your baby's or toddler's hearing, seeing, talking, feeding, walking or handling toys, talk with your child's doctor.
+You can also search the Minnesota Department of Health's online Directory to find contact information for the Infant & Toddler Intervention Program in your area.
 Or call 651.582.8883 to learn about infant and toddler intervention services as well as other related services in your area.